 One of the newest strategic product enhancements for instant games is LuxShimmer, and the name says it all.
+LuxShimmer debuted in designers added LuxShimmer to money-themed games-making them even more appealing in a crowded retail display."

-LuxShimmer debuted in 2019, the latest in Scientific Games' luxury ink collection.
+2019, the latest in Scientific Games' luxury ink collection.